A possible EPP future

 Medium — The --delete flag opens a short window where a deleted object is not yet replaced.
 Upload new and changed objects first; delete stale ones last.

-5c Fastly Edge Dictionary populated by CI with msid→type mappings; VCL recv issues 301 if URL prefix does not match article type — resolves the VOR redirect deferred in step 3a
+8c Fastly Edge Dictionary populated by CI from DocMaps index (article type sourced from version-of-record step, no EPP server query needed); VCL recv issues 301 if URL prefix does not match article type

 Medium — Dictionary must be updated after the Object Storage upload completes, not before.
 A race between the dictionary update and the upload would cause a correctly-redirected URL to 404 transiently.